 - Pain and suffering

-In addition, in some rare cases, punitive damages – designed to punish and deter wrongful conduct – may also be recovered.
+In addition, in some rare cases, punitive damages, which are designed to punish and deter wrongful conduct, may also be recovered.
 The purpose is to send a strong message and help to protect nursing home residents in the future from suffering harm.

-Situations That Can Lead to Death of Nursing Home Residents
+Situations That Can Lead to the Death of Nursing Home Residents

-There are many situations in nursing homes that can lead to death of residents.
+Unfortunately, there are many situations in nursing homes that can lead to the death of residents.
 Among the most common causes are:

-- Nursing homes are understaffed.
-Nursing homes may hire less staff in an effort to increase profits, or they may not be able to attract and retain adequate staff to supervise and provide assistance to residents.
+- Understaffing: Nursing homes may hire less staff in an effort to increase profits, or they may not be able to attract and retain adequate staff to supervise and provide assistance to residents.

-- Unsafe conditions exist.
-Unsafe conditions such as slippery floors, obstructions and equipment in hallways, furniture that is too high or too low, poor lighting, belongings placed out of reach, and lack of proper safety equipment in bathrooms may cause falls that result in death.
+- Unsafe conditions: Unsafe conditions such as slippery floors, obstructions and equipment in hallways, furniture that is too high or too low, poor lighting, belongings placed out of reach, and lack of proper safety equipment in bathrooms may cause falls that result in death.